RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | friendRequestId  | Number     | friend request id.

 ## GoodReads.declineFriendRequest
-Decline a friend request for the current user using OAuth.
+Decline a friend request for the current user.
 You'll need to register your app (required).

 | Field            | Type       | Description
 |------------------|------------|----------